jacebenson/cedar/docs/versioned_docs/version-2.0/graphql/mocking-graphql-requests.md

 > **Behind the scenes**
 >
-> Redwood uses the value associated with `standard` as the second argument to `mockGraphQLQuery`.
+> Cedar uses the value associated with `standard` as the second argument to `mockGraphQLQuery`.